 Follow the little cobbled paths through the Puerta de los Cuartos de Granada (Gate of the Halls of Granada, which lead into the upper precinct where the pathway passes through attractive landscaped gardens.
 Inside the Nazari palace, at the top of the fortress, you can explore three courtyards: the Patio de los Surtidores (Courtyard of the Fountains), which features a row of caliphal arches leading to the Torre de la Armadura Mudéjar (Mudejar Armoury Tower) with its 16th-century carved wooden ceiling.
 The Torre de Maldonaldo (Maldonado Tower), with its original marble columns and balconies, offers the best views so far.

-Some areas, such as the dungeons and the Patio del Aljibe (Courtyard of the Reservoir), and the Torre del Homenaje (Homage Tower) and original Moorish dwellings, mosque and baths are closed for restoration (as of 2011).
+Some areas, such as the dungeons and the Patio del Aljibe (Courtyard of the Reservoir), and the Torre del Homenaje (Homage Tower) and original Moorish dwellings, mosque and baths are closed for restoration.

 There is a small archaeological museum, exhibiting fragments of Roman pottery and statues of various sites around the province, including Lacipo (Casares) and Villa de Rio Verde, (Marbella).
 You can also see Moorish ceramics and other artefacts found on the site.

-To get back down to the city, you can either return by the same route, or take the elevator from the Nazari Palace down to the (secret) street level entrance on Calle Guillen Sotelo (opposite Calle Francisco Bejarano Robles).
+To return to the city, you can either return by the same route, or take the elevator from the Nazari Palace down to the (secret) street level entrance on Calle Guillen Sotelo (opposite Calle Francisco Bejarano Robles).
 The mobility-challenged, elderly, less energetic or time-pressed visitor may prefer this as their entrance route.

 Summer: 09.00 hrs to 20.00 hrs (1st April to 31st October)